-Head into the Lewis Cubitt Square in King’s Cross over the start of March, and you’ll see three shipping containers neatly lined up.
+Head into the Montgomery Square in Canary Wharf this October, and you’ll see three shipping containers neatly lined up.
 Inside each of them, there’s a short, punchy, and reasonably priced experimental piece of theatre from a collective called Darkfield.

 And trust us, they’re thinking very much outside the box.

-They’ve already toured the shows across Edinburgh, Australia, and Mexico collecting 120,000 audience members along the way.
+They’ve already toured the shows across London, New York, Scotland, South Korea, Canada, Australia, annnnnd Mexico collecting literally hundreds of thousands of audience members along the way.
+And now they’re back in the capital.
 The idea is to make the experiences quick (20-30mins), intense, and deeply immersive – in fact, they almost all take place in the pitch black, with headphones piping binaural sounds into your ear canals so as to create an uncanny sense of three dimensional space.